MyPortugalHoliday.com

 The pristine and deserted Alentejo coastline – this is the Praia do Almograve close to Vila Nova de Milfontes

-The map below displays the location of the best beach resort towns in Portugal – the yellow marks are for the Algarve coastline, and the green pins are for the Atlantic coastline.
+The map shows the locations of the best beach resort towns in Portugal – the yellow marks are for the Algarve coastline, and the green pins are for the Atlantic coastline.

 Portugal makes the ideal choice of destination for a short break, including a weekend trip.

 The most obvious choices for a short trip are Portugal's two largest cities - Lisbon and Porto.
 Both cities have a vibrant atmosphere and offer a variety of sights to see and activities to enjoy.
-Each has its own their own airport, with flights covering much of Europe, making them incredibly easy to reach.
+Each has its own airport, with flights covering much of Europe, making them easy to travel to.

 A three-day break in Lisbon could include visits to the Alfama, Baixa and Belem districts, a day trip to Sintra, or some time spent relaxing on one of the region's beautiful beaches.
 If you have three days in Porto you could explore its historic centre, go port wine tasting, or take a leisurely boat cruise along the Douro River.
 There are also day trips available to Braga or Guimarães.